KrunalDarekar/journal/january.md

  - [x] find answers for unit 5 spm

  ### journal
-had a decent day. did not feel super good like yesterday and these days will and they'll come very often in the coming weeks as the exams will start but that is fine I'll do my best to tackle them.
+had a decent day. did not feel super good like yesterday and these days will happen and they'll come very often in the coming weeks as the exams will start but that is fine I'll do my best to tackle them.
 I completed all my todos did not think that would happen during the day but eh it was not that hard. had a huge lunch gonna start working on my diet from the next week (having a huge lunch is good). so tomorrow I'll have to go clg. if I return early that would be a good thing so I'll able to focus on my work more I want to start writing articles on peakD on self improvement and my dev journey lets see I'll do something about that